Beeerrrr/awesome-gemini-cli-extensions/README.md

 ## Development

-- [code-review](https://github.com/gemini-cli-extensions/code-review) - Google’s Code Review extension for the Gemini CLI that reviews your code changes.
+- [code-review](https://github.com/gemini-cli-extensions/code-review) - Google's Code Review extension for the Gemini CLI that reviews your code changes.
-- [security](https://github.com/gemini-cli-extensions/security) - Google’s Security extension for the Gemini CLI that finds vulnerabilities in your code changes and pull requests.
+- [security](https://github.com/gemini-cli-extensions/security) - Google's Security extension for the Gemini CLI that finds vulnerabilities in your code changes and pull requests.